 APPLICATIONS AND REGISTRATIONS FOR 2012 OPEN 3 OCTOBER 2011 AND CLOSE END OF JANUARY 2012

-Intermediate Corporate Governance and Administration is a second level course in the field of Governance and Administration.
-It offers a broad-based business education to learners who wish to aspire to the Licentiate CIBM professional status granted by Chartered Secretaries Southern Africa (CSSA).
+The Advanced Certificate programme in Corporate Governance and Administration is a third level certificate in the field of Governance and Administration.
+This certificate programme offers a broad-based business education to learners who wish to aspire to the Associate CIBM professional status granted by Chartered Secretaries Southern Africa (CSSA)

 WHAT IS THE PART-TIME STUDIES CIS PROGRAMME AT WITS?